davekacz/DVA_Final_Project/README.md

 4. In the command prompt type: conda install --file requirements.txt
 5. If prompted to proceed, enter y (YES).

-The following libraries and versions will be installed to your enviorment.
+The following libraries and versions will be installed to your enviorment and are located in requirements.txt. pandas numpy seaborn
-pandas
-numpy
-seaborn